WordPress/gutenberg/packages/components/src/panel/README.md

 ###### iconExpanded

-An icon to be shown as the toggle button within the `PanelBody` title when open.
+An icon to be shown as the toggle button within the `PanelBody` title, in its expanded state.
+See [the `@wordpress/icons` package](https://github.com/WordPress/gutenberg/blob/trunk/packages/icons/README.md) for a list of available icons.

--   Type: `String`
+-   Type: `React.ReactNode`
 -   Required: No
+-   Default: `chevronUp` icon from `@wordpress/icons`

 ###### iconCollapsed

-An icon to be shown as the toggle button within the `PanelBody` title when closed.
+An icon to be shown as the toggle button within the `PanelBody` title, in its collapsed state.
+See [the `@wordpress/icons` package](https://github.com/WordPress/gutenberg/blob/trunk/packages/icons/README.md) for a list of available icons.

--   Type: `String`
+-   Type: `React.ReactNode`
 -   Required: No
+-   Default: `chevronDown` icon from `@wordpress/icons`

 ###### onToggle